 It’s not always easy to check the transmission fluid.
 In some instances, the vehicle has to be put on a lift for an evaluation, but in others, there’s a dipstick under the hood.
 Although fluid levels may look OK, it might be more difficult to tell whether there are metal shavings or other contaminants in the fluid.
 When the car is brought in for routine maintenance, ask the tech to check the fluid.

 Many modern cars have sealed transmissions, which makes DIY work difficult.
 In this case, the owner should bring the vehicle in for Car Transmission Repair in Arizona.
-For more information, call Shift Right Transmission Repair to schedule an appointment.
+For more information, call Business Name to schedule an appointment.